Yes-and/scrape-and-visualize-flats-data/README.md

+# Scrape and visualize publicly available flats data

-# Data for term paper for vizualization, description and comparation of economic data
+> This data was used for term paper for vizualization, description and comparation of economic data

-Simple python script for extracting second-hand flats data from sreality.<br>
+Simple python script for extracting second-hand flats data from sreality.

-Usage<br>
+Usage:
 1. Create venv
 2. Install requirements.txt
 3. Activate venv